Covid 19 coronavirus: New Zealanders' trust in Government's pandemic management falls

-New Zealanders trust in the Ministry of Health and Government to manage the Covid-19 pandemic is weakening.
+New Zealanders' trust in the Ministry of Health and Government to manage the Covid-19 pandemic is weakening.

 A recent Horizon Research poll found trust in the Ministry of Health and Government to manage the Covid-19 pandemic is at 82 per cent, down from 91 per cent during April.